No-Cost Agreement Designed to Strengthen Economic Recovery

 Designed to spur recovery in an economic downturn caused by the COVID-19 pandemic, PNNL has waived the $1,000 fee for the agreement.
 U.S. organizations now simply can sign a two-page agreement to “test drive” promising technologies through this user-friendly, commercialization option.

 For six months, businesses can evaluate whether a technology will work for their organization before deciding to pursue a full license to create a product with the technology.
-The agreement also “reserves” the technology so another organization can’t license it during that timeframe.
+The agreement also “reserves” the right to nonexclusively license the invention, restricting PNNL from exclusively licensing the technology during that timeframe.
 Ultimately, the license simplifies the process and speeds up the ability to move PNNL’s intellectual property to real-world applications.

 PNNL’s Exploratory License Features